EddieHinojosa/J.A.T.E.-PWA/README.md

 ## Contributing

 <p>Starter code was provided by Bootcampspot, <br>
-you too can get the startedcode from: </p>
+you too can get the starter code from: </p>

 [https://github.com/coding-boot-camp/cautious-meme](https://github.com/coding-boot-camp/cautious-meme)